On the baroclinic instability of inviscid non-conducting Boussinesq equations with rotation in 3-D: Appendix

-{\bf {Acknowledgments.}} The authors would like to thank professor Qingtang Su for his guidance and helpful discussion.
-Mao's research was supported in part by Postdoctoral Fellowship Program of CPSF under grant GZC20232910 and China Postdoctoral Science Foundation under grant 2024 M753430.
-Wang's research was supported in part by Natural Science Foundation of China (NSFC) under grants 12101350, 12271284 and 12171267.
+{\bf {Acknowledgments.}} The authors would like to thank professor Qingtang Su at Academy of Mathematics and Systems Science, CAS for his guidance and insightful discussion.
+Mao's research was supported in part by Postdoctoral Fellowship Program of CPSF under grant GZC20232910 and China Postdoctoral Science Foundation under grant 2024M753430.
+Wang's research was supported in part by Natural Science Foundation of China (NSFC) under grants 12426630, 12426632, 12101350, 12271284; Zhejiang Provincial Natural Science Foundation of China under grant LMS26A010013; and Scientific Research Fund of Zhejiang Provincial Education Department under grant Y202454255.

 \textbf{Data availability.} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.

 \textbf{Conflict of interest.} The authors declare that they have no conflict of interest.